-If student pays fees prior to opening of the quarter, then withdraws prior to final registration date for new students, all fees will be refunded.
-If student resigns within the first two weeks after classes begin, all fees, less charges, will be refunded, except the sum of \$10.00 will be retained as a registration fee.
-No refunds will be made in case of withdrawal after two weeks of classes, except in cases of withdrawal caused by personal illness or call into military service.
+If a student pays fees prior to the beginning of the quarter, then withdraws prior to the final registration date for new students, all fees will be refunded.
+If a student resigns within the first two weeks after which classes begin, all fees, less charges, will be refunded, except the sum of \$10.00 which will be retained as a registration fee.
+If a student resigns after the second week of classes because of personal illness or call to military service, all fees, less charges, will be refunded, except the sum of \$10.00 which will be retained as a registration fee.
 Students suspended for disciplinary reasons are not eligible for refunds nor cancellation of accounts due.